badiniibrahim/react-app-tailwindcss-hoobank/README.md

 ## Build React app with tailwindCSS
-This is a repository for a React application, Tailwind CSS to highlight my skills in Tailwind CSS
+This repository is dedicated to a React application where I integrated Tailwind CSS to highlight my skills in this area.
+Tailwind CSS is a very powerful CSS framework that simplifies and accelerates UI development.
+This repository is a demonstration of my expertise in using it to create attractive and responsive interfaces.
+I'm happy to share my work and web development skills with the community.

  <h1 align="center">
   SAWADOGO Badini Ibrahim